LEAGUE7QC/LEAGUE7QC.github.io/docs/contact-us.md

 ## How to Contact Us
-Please contact Melanore (Founder) directly for official league business, such as:
+Please contact **Melanore** directly for official league business, such as:
 - Sponsorships or partnership opportunities
 - Outreach and media inquiries
 - Legal matters